josphat-otieno/pizza-project/README.md

  5. Here is the live link to the website `https://josphat-otieno.github.io/pizza-project/`

 ## Behaviour Driven Development
+ The user sees a landing page that shos the logo of the shop and name.
+Scrolling down the user sees the types of crust and toppings.

+ The user sees the order section for ordering pizza. inputs : pizza flavors, size of pizza , type of crust , toppings and quantity.

+ outputs: order summary and the total cost for the pizza.
+If the customer chooses home delivery, the delivery fee is added tothe total cost.

+ inputs: Name of the customer, their phone number and location.

+ outputs: notification alerting the user the total cost including the delivery fee.

 The following technologies were used in building up the project:
 1. jQuery